openslice/io.openslice.main/doc/architecture/osom.md

 	b.
 In any other state we stay in this task until it is resolved as in step a
 	c.
 The Status of ORDER O1 is also updated to PARTIAL

-There will be an instance of  task "NFVO RFS Task" each for Service S_R1:
+There will be an instance of  NFVODeploymentRequest process  each for Service S_R1. (see later)

 1. This process is related with the NFVO orchestration
 2. It will send a msg to NFVO(s?) for a specific deployment request